yuvraj1510/java-design-patterns/README.md

     * [Facade Pattern](src/main/java/com/ysingh/structural/facade)
     * [Composite Pattern](src/main/java/com/ysingh/structural/composite)
     * [Proxy Pattern](src/main/java/com/ysingh/structural/proxy)
-    * Flyweight Pattern

 Name|Used Notion(Inheritance or Composition)|Example Used
 ----|---------------------------------------|------------
 Adapter | Inheritance for Adapter implementations and composition for joining those implementations | Mobile Adapter - convert 240 Volts to 3 Volts
 Bridge | Abstract class in composition with Interface and implementation of Abstract class and Interfaces | Draw Shape and Fill Color - Shape is Abstract class and Color is interface
-Decorator | Inhertance for Base implementation and then composition of enhanced implementation using Base implementation | Bike - Basic Bike, and Luxury and Sport Bike created using Decorator
+Decorator | Inheritance for Base implementation and then composition of enhanced implementation using Base implementation | Bike - Basic Bike, and Luxury and Sport Bike created using Decorator
 Facade | Composition of different interfaces and give simple facade to call the methods of composed interfaces | Report - PdfReport, HtmlReport, ExcelReport
 Composite | Uses inheritance with different implementation and then single implementation of same interface combined different implementation | Service - Employee and Admin Service based on ServiceType
 Proxy | Inheritance for main implementation and then composition for main implementation in Proxy implementation | Very expensive process implementation and Very expensive process proxy